Alexisbol/ada-template-website/README.md

     alt="naive volatility"
   >
   <p style="margin:8px 0 0;font-style:italic;font-size:0.95em;">
-    Naive specification that ignores macro risk and volatility persistence.
+    In this naive specification, β<sub>s</sub><sup>(N)</sup> measures the apparent relationship between Fed rate changes and sector volatility when no other factors are controlled for.
+Any increase in volatility that happens around Fed moves is therefore attributed to the Fed itself, even if it is actually driven by broader macroeconomic stress.
+The error term ε<sub>s,m</sub> captures all remaining unexplained variation.
   </p>
 </blockquote>

 <h4>Controlled specification</h4>

 <p>
-We then estimate a more complete model that accounts for macro risk and volatility persistence:
+We then estimate a more complete model that still computes statistical significance but takes into account the fact that the unexplained component of volatility is persistent over time.
+This ensures that ordinary clustering in volatility is not mistaken for a meaningful effect of Fed policy.
 </p>

 <blockquote style="margin:16px 0;padding:12px 16px;border-left:4px solid #cbd5e1;background:#f8fafc;">